 Do Not Collect Until All Available

-This option tells the Activity not to collect ANY of the required Work Items from their feeding objects until all the required Work Items are available.
-This option is only available if all the feeding objects are queues or if the feeding object is a start point using the Unlimited function.
+This option tells the activity not to collect any of the required work items from their feeding objects until all the required work items are available.
+This option is available if all the feeding objects are queues or if the feeding object is a start point using the Unlimited function.

-Matching causes the Activity to collect only items with identical label content (checking the “Matching” check box will allow you to select the label name to use).
-For example, at an Airport’s Security process, you can match a passenger with their suitcase.
+Matching causes the activity to collect only items with identical label content (checking the “Match” check box will allow you to select the label name to use).
+For example, at an airport security process, you can match a passenger with their suitcase.
 Likewise, in a healthcare process, patients often need to collect their own test results.
 Unique labels are commonly used for this purpose when batched out at some earlier stage of the process.

 Assemble (the default) pulls together all the items collected into a single work item.
 For example, in manufacturing, component parts are often assembled together into the final product that is being produced.
 Uncheck this box if you want all the work items kept separate.

 Assembly time-in-system from:

-First collected: Use the time on the first Work Item collected
+- First collected: Uses the time on the first work item collected

 Label Values from

-When assembling Work Items with different Label values, Simul8 has to make a choice of which of these values will be applied to the newly assembled item.
-Label Values of the final Assembled Work Items can be sourced from either:
+When assembling work items with different Label values, Simul8 must make a choice of which of these values will be applied to the newly assembled item.
+Label values of the final assembled work items can be sourced from either:

-The Work Items with the Highest label value (the default setting)
+- Highest: The work item with the highest label value (the default setting)

-The Work Items with the Lowest label values.
+- Lowest: The work item with the lowest label values.

 Label / Sheet

-Checking the Label / Sheet option will allow the activity to use Simul8 2015's Variable Collect feature.
-This will allow you to define how many Work Items that will be collected, based on another Work Item's label value.
+Checking the Label / Sheet option will allow an activity to use Simul8’s variable collect feature.
+With this, you can define how many work items are collected, based on another work item's label value.

-Use the Select sheet dropdown to choose which spreadsheet to use, which will contain a matrix of how many Work Items need to be collected from each incoming queue depending on the label value.
+Use the Select sheet dropdown to choose which spreadsheet contains the matrix of how many work items need to be collected from each incoming queue depending on the label value.

-Use the New button at the side of each dropdown to create a new label or sheet if you do not yet have any labels or spreadsheets in your simulation, or you wish to create a new label and sheet to use for Variable Collect.
+Use the New button at the side of each dropdown to create a new label or sheet if you do not yet have any labels or spreadsheets in your simulation for this purpose.

-High Volume If you use “collect” routing in with a high volume Activity then each Work Item does not count as 1 as the items are accumulated.
-Instead Simul8 looks at the quantity label on each Work Item an uses its value to determine how many Work Items to bring into the Activity.
-If necessary a Work Item will be split into two Work Items to leave some “quantity” in the queue and bring some into the Activity.
+High Volume: When using Collect with a high-volume activity, we are not collecting work items based on their count, but instead Simul8 looks at the Quantity label on each work item and uses its value to determine how many work items to bring into the activity.
+If necessary, a work item will be split into two work items to leave some “quantity” in the prior queue and bring some into the activity.